-The Clerk is to meet with the Clerks of Northallerton Town Council and the Joint Burial Board to discuss how to move this matter forward following the retirement of Mr Whitehead the Arboriculturalist.
-A Councillor has forwarded details of an alternative company well experienced in this work which will be followed up.
+The Clerk was to meet with the Clerks of Northallerton Town Council and the Joint Burial Board to discuss how to move this matter forward following the retirement of Mr Whitehead the Arboriculturalist.
+A Councillor had forwarded details of an alternative company well experienced in this work which would be followed up.